sanskrit/raw_etexts_english/blogs/manasataramgini/2014-02-18_a-mysterious-verse-of-a-siddha.md

 +++
-title = "A mysterious verse of axa0siddha"
+title = "A mysterious verse of a siddha"

 +++
 The siddha [tirumUlar or